Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Euclidean Norm Regularization (ENR) for Tensor Rank

-We provide the following variational form of the tensor Schatten-$p$ (quasi) norm ($0<p\leq 1$): \begin{theorem}[Symmetric Regularizer] The tensor Schatten-$p$ (quasi) norm can be represented as a function of the Euclidean norms of the CP components:
+For convenience, we make the following definition. \begin{definition} Let $d,k\in\mathbb{N}$ and given a set of vectors $\{\bm{x}_{i}^{(j)}\}_{i\in[k]}^{j\in[d]}$.
+Define ~$\mathcal{CP}_k^d(\bm{x}_i^{(j)}):=\sum_{i=1}^k\bm{x}_i^{(1)}\circ\bm{x}_i^{(2)}\cdots\circ\bm{x}_i^{(d)}.$ \end{definition} Note that $\mathcal{CP}_k^d(\bm{x}_i^{(j)})$ is just a shorthand for the sum of the $k$ outer products of $d$ vectors.
+We provide the following variational form of the tensor Schatten-$p$ (quasi) norm ($p>0$): \begin{theorem}[Symmetric Regularizer\footnote{It is worth mentioning that the Theorem 2 of \citep{pmlr-v51-cheng16} and the Proposition 1 of \citep{lacroix2018canonical} are two special cases of our Theorem~\ref{theorem_sp} (when $p=1$ and $d=3$ or $p=2/3$ and $d=3$).
+The earliest works exploring the $p=2/3$ and $p=1/3$ regularizers are \citep{bazerque2013rank} and \citep{yang2016tensor} respectively.}] The tensor Schatten-$q/d$ (quasi) norm for any real positive $q$ and positive integer $d$ (tensor order) can be represented as a function of the Euclidean norms of the CP components: